-In the past decade, we have observed a surge of innovative and novel cosmetic fillers addressing various aesthetic concerns.
-These cosmetic fillers promise ideal correction without requiring any permanent implants or surgical intervention(s).
-Even though cosmetic fillers’ effects are only temporary, the subtle changes are immediate, natural, and biocompatible.
+Throughout the past decade, it’s been clear there has been a surge of innovative and novel cosmetic fillers, each addressing various aesthetic concerns.
+These cosmetic fillers promise an ideal correction for more skin types and dermal imperfections, while not requiring any permanent implants or surgical intervention(s).
+Even though most cosmetic fillers’ effects are only temporary, the subtle changes are immediate, natural, and bio-compatible.

 Some of the popular cosmetic fillers that are approved by clinicians as well as the FDA are Juvederm Voluma and Radiesse.
 These two fillers are well-suited for being used to recontour and volumize to a person’s face without invoking any pyrogenic or immunogenic responses.
 Yet, just like how each individual is unique, each cosmetic filler has its own characteristics that makes them uniquely suitable for certain indications.